What is one problem you should keep in mind when researching information on the internet?

 A great deal depends on the steps taken by tech companies and the platforms such as Facebook, Instagram, and Twitter themselves.
 Decreasing the number of fake news can be achieved by making it easier for users to report fake news.
-And by having teams of fact-checkers who can verify stories.
+And by having teams of fact-checkers who know how to detect fake news and can verify stories.

 Facebook and Twitter are aware of the problem.
 Their stance on disinformation is transparent, and they introduce new features that help to fight fake news stories.

 One of the problems is that social media can’t stop spreading misinformation without compromising their user privacy.
-On the one hand, better user verification would reduce the number of bots and fake accounts.
+On the one hand, better user verification would reduce the number of bots and fake accounts, while making Facebook fake news detection easier.
 However, only 42% of users think that ID-based user verification would be beneficial in the long run.

 It should also be noted that fact-checking, at the end of the day, can be a form of censorship and limitation of free speech.

 An overly aggressive approach towards removals would have a chilling effect on free speech […] I personally believe we’re better off as a society when we can have an open debate.
 One person’s misinfo is often another person’s deeply held belief, including perspectives that are provocative, potentially offensive, or even in some cases, include information that may not pass a fact checker’s scrutiny.